Photographs courtesy Elise Amendola/AP

 Perhaps if I had gone quietly, I would’ve ended up in a jail cell somewhere, content to watch the game credits roll through a barred window.
 No, no, of course not—this isn’t a world where people go quietly.
-This is a world of robots and vapors and super-powers and very special, special heroes like Booker, heroes with health bars, heroes who don’t care about whether or not the bottle of vapors has been tested.
+This is a world of robots and vigors and super-powers and very special, special heroes like Booker, heroes with health bars, heroes who don’t care about whether or not the bottle of vigors has been tested.
 I’m the protagonist!
 It’s going to be fine!
-Another character mentions to me that it’s sort of weird that I’m still alive, that the volume of mysterious vapor bottles I’ve consumed has made me stronger instead of killing me, but whatever.
+Another character mentions to me that it’s sort of weird that I’m still alive, that the volume of mysterious vigor bottles I’ve consumed has made me stronger instead of killing me, but whatever.
 I probably deserve to live, because of my inherent awesomeness.
 Videogames!

 After using my handy metal hook to sling myself around the city on public transit air rails, I kill a balcony full of—police?
 Military?
 They have guns, so they’ve gotta go.
 I land on the ledge and listen to a loudspeaker announcement.